distardao/rasa-demo/README.md

   <h3 align="center">Sara</h3>

   <p align="center">
-    The document describes in detail how to install and use sara bot
+    The document describes in detail how to install and use Sara bot
     <br />
     <a href="https://github.com/distardao/rasa-demo"><strong>Document details »</strong></a>
     <br />